What’s it got that we love?

 Blessed with fine architecture, an international social mix and a reputation for boho chic, Notting Hill has widespread appeal.
 The neighbourhood is known for being seriously smart – with a long list of famous residents, elegant garden squares and excellent local schools – but it still retains a genuine community feel.

 Perhaps the prettiest part is Hillgate Village, a small knot of streets tucked away between Notting Hill Gate Tube station and Kensington Church Street.
 Home to terraces of pastel-painted houses, and just a stroll away from Hyde Park, this is the Notting Hill of urban perfection.
 Its legend only grew after the Richard Curtis movie Notting Hill, which featured scenes at a blue door on Westbourne Park Road.
-“It put the neighbourhood on the map internationally,” says Mark Redfern, director of residential sales at Savills Notting Hill.
+“It put the neighbourhood on the map internationally,” says Pete Bevan, co-head of prime central London residential sales.

 How’s the shopping?